PORTFOLIO

 Personal work

-Instagram story is my favorite design tool.
-It’s fast, ok-to-be-sloppy, and gets the point across.
+Drawing in Instagram stories is my favorite design tool.
+In essence, it’s digital finger painting: fast, crude, and it gets the point across.

 -

-I began my career in retail catalog production as an assembly line illustrator, eventually growing into conceptual and layout designer for cookbooks and calendars.
+I began my career in retail catalog production as an assembly line illustrator, eventually growing into concept, content, and layout design for cookbooks and calendars.

 -